 acquire mastery of basic competencies, knowledge, skills, attitudes and values to meet the demands of the 21st century;

-be socially aware, pro-active, involved in public and civic affairs;
+be socially aware, pro-ctive, and involved in public and civic affairs

-be legally employable or recognized as entrepreneurs with potential for better earnings;
+be legally employable or recognized as entrepreneurs with the potential for better earnings

 be globally competitive; and,

-be recognized as duly qualified university graduate or post-graduate students as required in the Bologna Accord (see DepEd, 2010).
+be recognized as a duly qualified university graduate or post-graduate student as required in the Bologna Accord (see DepEd, 2010).